Mental Health Facilities in Kansas

 Edwards County Hosp And Healthcare - Kinsley, KS

-Edwards County Hosp And Healthcare is a mental health clinic in Kinsley, Kansas, located at 620 West 8th Street, 67547.
-Edwards County Hosp And Healthcare offers telemedicine/telehealth and hospital inpatient treatment.
-Edwards County Hosp And Healthcare provides behavior modification, individual psychotherapy and group therapy to adults and seniors 65 or older.
-Edwards County Hosp And Healthcare also supports LGBT, people with traumatic brain injury and people with PTSD.
-Some other services provided by Edwards County Hosp And Healthcare include case management and education services.
+Edwards County Hosp And Healthcare is a mental health clinic in Kinsley, KS, located at 620 West 8th Street, 67547 zip code area.
+Edwards County Hosp And Healthcare provides hospital inpatient treatment and telemedicine/telehealth.
+Edwards County Hosp And Healthcare offers individual psychotherapy, behavior modification and group therapy to seniors 65 or older and adults.
+Edwards County Hosp And Healthcare also supports people with Alzheimer's or dementia, people requiring dual diagnosis treatment and people with traumatic brain injury.
+Additional services offered at Edwards County Hosp And Healthcare include case management and education services.

 Family Conservancy - Kansas City, KS